Science based, force-free training.

 Firstly we would like to say we are always more than happy to defend and explain our approach to dog training and animal behaviour.
 We are both immensely proud of our dedication to the subject.
-We really do research and stay on top of the most up to date science being produced.
-Katie is producing a paper currently through her MSc studies.
-This will hopefully be published down the line thereby adding directly to the science in this field!
+We really do research and stay on top of the most up to date science being produced as well as help gather data for ongoing projects.

 And when we say science it is in fact actual science.
 We read peer reviewed papers of double blinded studies and meta-data analysis on the subject (this basically means really good science!)
 So everything we do during training is following the advice of the most up to date information we have.
 Behaviour and training is a quickly progressing area of science with huge advances in the past few years.